 Compared to national and state averages across all facilities.

 Short-term Care: ER Visits

-This indicates the number of emergency room visits per 1,000 days of short-term care.
-There is typically a correlation between staying out of the emergency room and the overall quality of rehabilitation.
+This is the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is typically a correlation between fewer emergency room visits and the quality of care.